*First written July 2025, updated November 2025.*

 Immediate Actions:

-- Cancel and refund any unfulfilled fraudulent orders immediately
+- Cancel and refund any fraudulent orders immediately to prevent chargebacks (which cost more than refunds)

 Blocking the bots